 Q. When will filming take place?

-A: Sometime during the summer of 2017.
+A: Sometime during the spring of 2019 (March to April).
 It all depends on the scope of the script, accessibility to locations, actors, etc...

 Q. How is the winning script chosen?

-A: We are looking for stories with strong Asian American leads, set within 25mile radius of DC that stays within the $4,000 budget.
-Try to keep it to a small cast (1-2 main characters and a few supporting characters).
+A: We are looking for stories with strong Asian American leads, set within 25 mile radius of DC that stays within the $5,000 budget.
+Try to keep it to a small cast (1-4 main characters and a few supporting characters).
 Story is king.
-We'll rank by best story first and then narrow down by most film-able under a $4K budget.
+We'll rank by best story first and then narrow down by most film-able under a $5K budget.

 Q. Are you looking for stories with cultural Asian themes?